-Well, it depends on the brand you use.
-If you stick to unsweetened brands that insert few additives, the nut butter can be quite high in protein but missing an essential amino acid so it shouldn’t be relied upon as a main source of protein.
+It all depends on the brand peanut butter you use.
+If you stick to unsweetened brands that insert few additives, the nut butter can be quite high in protein but missing an essential amino acid so it shouldn't be relied upon as a main source of protein.
 Still, it is high in protein and low in carbs, perfect for those on a low carb diet.

 And it is a huge energy booster.
 Imagine a cupcake as a healthy energy booster!
 Here is a useful assessment of how healthy peanut butter really is.